daattali/shinycssloaders/README.md

 The advantages of using this package are:

 * Automatic spinner showing / hiding.
 Just add one extra R function call (see below) and your output will have the spinner showing at just the right times
-* Customizeable spinner colour (for each output or globally)
+* Customizeable spinner color (for each output or globally)
 * Customizeable spinner size (for each output or globally)
 * Choose from 8 different well-designed spinner types